Champa-07/Feature-Engineering/README.md

 # Feature-Engineering
-All types of techniues used to handle the missing data or values
+All types of techniques used to handle the missing data or values